T-racey/My100DaysofCode/log.md

 - Imperative v declarative programming
 - I then (this evening) completed another task we hardly started on immutable update patterns
-- I then attempted a fulwhich was handed to us at 4.30pm - A comprehensive task on based on a blog post app, but I was so tired I kept going around and around in circles - I am gong to try and correct my work on this one with my mentor tomorrow.
+- I then attempted a task which was handed to us at 4.30pm - A comprehensive task on based on a blog post app, but I was so tired I kept going around and around in circles - I am gong to try and correct my work on this one with my mentor tomorrow.
 I mapped it out and managed task 2 but then it all fell apart....

 ![Alt text](Images/draw.jpg)